Margery0011/Predicting-Probability-and-the-Level-of-Dementia-Using-Machine-Learning-Models/README.md

 ![4161651014505_ pic](https://user-images.githubusercontent.com/89502586/165407450-c3079dc0-ade8-4865-a30a-cd688c41bd0c.jpg)

-Then build the classifier using the best parameters selected by grid search
+Then build the classifier using these best parameters selected by grid search.

 # Model Performance Evaluation